pirpal/c-split-string/README.md

 #include "split_string.h"
 ```

-- `tokens_nb`:  gives you the number of tokens in a string

 - `new_split`:  returns an array of strings made of string's tokens.

 - `free_split`:  must be called for each split created with `new_split`